Revisiting the Canonicalization for Fast and Accurate Crystal Tensor Property Prediction: Appendix

 \subsection{Experimental details}

 \textbf{Datasets details.} The dataset for dielectric tensor and piezoelectric tensor is derived from the data processed by \citet{yanspace}, sourced from the JARVIS-DFT database.
-Similarly, the dataset for elastic tensor is obtained from the \textit{dft\_3d} data within the JARVIS-DFT database\footnote{ \url{https://pages.nist.gov/jarvis/databases/}}.
-The statistical details of the datasets are presented in Table \ref{Dataset_statistics}.
+Since nearly half of the crystal samples in the piezoelectric dataset have piezoelectric tensor labels that are entirely zero, training {\em GoeCTP} directly on this dataset can lead to severe overfitting, thereby compromising the reliability of the experimental results.
+Therefore, we filtered out all crystal samples with zero-valued piezoelectric tensor labels from piezoelectric dataset.
+For the elastic tensor prediction task, the dataset is also obtained from the JARVIS-DFT database and is publicly accessible as \texttt{dft\_3d} through the \texttt{jarvis-tools} package \footnote{\url{https://pages.nist.gov/jarvis/databases/}}.
+The statistical details of the datasets are presented in Table \ref{Dataset_statistics2}.
 Additionally, in the dielectric tensor dataset, the dielectric tensor is a $3\times3$ symmetric matrix.
 Therefore, during prediction, we predict 6 elements of the matrix (see Appendix \ref{Voigt} for details) and then reconstruct the entire $3\times3$ symmetric matrix.
 In the piezoelectric tensor dataset, the piezoelectric tensor is represented using Voigt notation as a $3\times6$ matrix, rather than a $3\times3\times3$ third-order tensor (see Appendix \ref{Voigt} for details). we only predict the $3\times6$ matrix.
 In the elastic tensor dataset, the elastic tensor is represented using Voigt notation as a $6\times6$ symmetric matrix, rather than a $3\times3\times3\times3$ fourth-order tensor \citep{itin2013constitutive,wen2024equivariant}.
 Therefore, we predict the $6\times6$ matrix during usage (see Appendix \ref{Voigt} for details).

 \textbf{Experimental Settings.} The experiments were performed using a single NVIDIA GeForce RTX 3090 GPU.
-For benchmarking, we directly utilized the codebases for MEGNET, ETGNN, and GMTNet as provided by \citet{yanspace}.
-For each property, the dataset is split into training, validation, and test sets in an 8:1:1 ratio.
-During model training, Huber loss, AdamW \citep{loshchilovdecoupled}, a weight decay of $10^{-5}$, and polynomial learning rate decay were employed.
+For benchmarking, we directly utilized the codebases for ETGNN and GMTNet as provided by \citet{yanspace}.
+For each property, the dataset is split into training, validation, and test sets in an 8:1:1 ratio \citep{yanspace}.